Who we are

 The Coalition for Global Hepatitis Elimination (CGHE)

-To catalyze progress toward achievement of the goals for viral hepatitis elimination globally, the Task Force for Global Health (TFGH) launched the Coalition for Global Hepatitis Elimination (CGHE) in July 2019.
+In July 2019, to catalyze progress toward achievement of the goals for viral hepatitis elimination globally, the Task Force for Global Health (TFGH) launched the Coalition for Global Hepatitis Elimination (CGHE).

 Modeled after other TFGH disease elimination programs, the CGHE provides services to assist the planning, implementation and evaluation of national and sub-national programs to eliminate hepatitis B virus (HBV) and hepatitis C virus (HCV) transmission and disease.